 The number of sessions you need is flexible and fluid.
 Some issues can be resolved quickly while others may need more time to work through.
 My approach is to always work in partnership with you.

-My fees are £35 per hour.
+My fees are £40 per hour.
 I offer a reduction for trainee counsellors and people with exceptional financial constraints and these allocations are currently all filled.

-I work from both my home office near Thixendale (10 miles from both Pocklington and Malton) and from a central York office too.
+I work from both my home office near Thixendale (10 miles from both Pocklington and Malton).

 I can offer some early evening appointments for people who find it difficult to find time to meet during the working week.